Dzintars Zirnis

 Dzintars Zirnis (born 25 April 1977 in Riga) is a Latvian former football defender.
 He last played for Latvian First League club FK 1625 Liepāja.
 For almost his entire career, Zirnis played for FK Liepājas Metalurgs in the Latvian Higher League, making his debut in 1997 and playing there until 2013.
-He was also a member of Latvia national football team.
+He was also a member of the Latvia national football team.

 Club career

 Zirnis played for FK Pārdaugava Rīga before joining FK Liepājas Metalurgs in 1997.
 In September 2004 he played in the UEFA Cup for Metalurgs in which the club beat Faroe Islands club, B36 Tórshavn 11–2 over two legs in the first qualifying round and then beat the Swedish Allsvenskan club Östers IF in the second qualifying round.
 Metalurgs were beaten by the German Bundesliga club FC Schalke 04 in the first round, 9–1 over two legs.
 On 1 October 2005 Zirnis was a part of the Metalurgs team that beat FK Ventspils 5–1 to seal the club's first ever Latvian Higher League title.
 Zirnis ended his professional career after the 2013 Latvian Higher League season, having played 403 league matches and scored 7 goals.
 He is one of the most capped players in the history of the Latvian top tier championship behind his ex-teammate Viktors Spole and Igors Korabļovs.